 We are, unfortunately, not able to guarantee alumni interviews for transfer applicants.
 If a volunteer alumni interviewer is available in your area, you will be contacted by email.
 Since we are unable to guarantee the availability of an interview, it is not a required part of the transfer application process.
-(NB: Alumni interviews, if available, are assigned according to a transfer applicant’s “academic year address” as noted on the Georgetown Transfer Application; interviews typically occur between early-March and mid-April.)
+(NB: Alumni interviews, if available, are assigned according to a transfer applicant’s “academic year address” as noted on the Georgetown Transfer Application; interviews typically occur between late February and very early April.)

 Since we communicate with candidates about scheduling alumni interviews as well as missing credentials via e-mail, we kindly ask that you allow access for georgetown.edu e-mail addresses through any spam filters you or your internet service provider employs.
 Blocked e-mails of a timely nature can hinder critical communication.